JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ![slideshow](screen_banner.png)

-The slideshow used in the Utafiti demo features a new type of slideshow that was added to Zentools2 in v2.2.6.
+The slideshow used on the Utafiti demo features a new type of slideshow that was added to Zentools2 in v2.2.6.

 The slideshow is called Slideshow Hero and uses some nifty sliding effects when each slide is moved onto the screen.